 BwanaDik has been around for many years and is the most convenient tool around for checking your internet connection.
 It was created by John Schilling and I have been trying to keep it up to date.
 I have recently made it work for OSX Mavericks.
-You can download this app from here or from the App Store.
+You can download this app from the App Store.
 The BwanaDik page is here.

 Do you want a professional looking icon for your app, but lack the graphic design skills to create one?
 Tools like Photoshop and Gimp are overkill for making quality looking icons.
 Easy Icon is a tool created specifically to let you get to the business of creating icons.
 It does nothing else.
 You won’t find extra gadgets like red-eye correction here.
 All you need is an idea and a few minutes.
 You end up with an icon, no steep learning curve, and some money left in your pocket.

 Pictures+ is now available on the iTunes app store for Mac OSX.
 Find help for this app by clicking it’s menu to the right, or just click here.

 Pictures+ is an application that lets you manage and organize your pictures.
 It doesn’t matter if you have a collection of family photographs or funny cartoons.
 It doesn’t matter if your pictures came from your camera or if they were downloaded from the internet.
 They can all be organized and arranged by whatever criterion you decide is important.
 Once in your library, they can be manipulated with effects and other image processing, and can even be displayed in slide shows in groupings that you configure.